 The staff on day of travel could not have been kinder.
 There are some problematic staff members I’ve experienced during my many visits over the years, but none were present on the morning of my flight.
 I appreciated that the restaurant staff, hired by Do & Co and not Lufthansa, were very attentive.
 For example, I was asked no less than once every half hour if I needed a beverage refill.

 Overall, I felt like a valuable client and appreciated the care and genuine friendliness of all the staff.

-The very limited food menu and lack of buffet make this lounge a shell of its former self in terms of food and drink, but everything else is still the same.
+With a full range of food and beverage options available once again, this lounge is back to its pre-pandemic glory (minus the cigars, I suppose).
 In short, this is a fundamental part of the Lufthansa premium ground experience and should not be missed if you are traveling in Lufthansa First Class, especially for the first time.

 If I lived in Germany again I would do everything in my power to become a HON Circle member in order to visit this lounge before each trip.
 It’s still one of the pinnacles of aspirational travel and a great way to begin a first class flight.
 Even without frequent flyer status, using the proper credit card can help you secure sufficient points to enjoy this wonderful product.

 How would you review the Lufthansa First Class Terminal?